wvwatson/bdd-legacy/README.markdown

   As my apps personnel
   I need to land on the home page

-  Scenario: Land on the hope page
+  Scenario: Land on the home page
     Given I am logged in
     Then I should see "My Apps greeting"
     And I should see "Something else that I want to check"